ilanschnell/bitarray/README.rst

 So ``a[0]`` is the lowest address and least significant bit, and ``a[7]`` is the highest address and most significant bit.

-The bit endianness is a property of the bitarray object.
+The bit-endianness is a property of the bitarray object.
 The endianness cannot be changed once a bitarray object is created.
 When comparing bitarray objects, the endianness (and hence the machine representation) is irrelevant; what matters is the mapping from indices